3 Ways to Download NordVPN in China (Works in 2022)

 Using the internet without a secure VPN makes you subject to government monitoring.
 If the government deems your activity as a threat, they can confiscate your device or even arrest you.
 Using a VPN ensures that you can access any content you want regardless of restrictions while keeping your identity anonymous.

 In 2017, China enacted new, stricter laws that increased internet censorship.
 The new laws require all internet companies operating within China to register with the government, including VPN services.
 Registered companies must follow all Chinese laws, including following the government’s internet restrictions.
 This also means they must comply with any government-issued data requests.

 Is using a VPN legal in China?

+It’s complicated.
 Technically, VPNs aren’t legal unless they are government-approved.
-In 2018, the Chinese government made it illegal to use VPNs that don’t conform to their strict regulations.
-Using a non-approved VPN can result in a fine.
-In my research, I’ve found that fines for using a non-approved VPN apply mostly to Chinese nationals rather than foreign workers or tourists.
+However, you risk exposing your private data to the government unless you use a VPN with a strict no-logs policy, military-grade encryption, and other security measures.
+In my research, I’ve found that fines for using a non-approved VPN apply mostly to Chinese nationals rather than foreign workers or tourists anyway.

 You can legally use a VPN that is registered with the government, but I wouldn’t recommend it.
 Using a government-approved VPN won’t protect your online activity or give you access to your home country’s accounts (like Gmail or Netflix).
 Approved VPN services have to follow government-mandated restrictions, including blocking websites and logging user data – putting your activity and data at risk.